mattmcspirit/azurestack/deployment/README.md

 #### Install PowerShell for Azure Stack ####

 * Login as azurestack\azurestackadmin on your ASDK host.
-* Open an elevated PowerShell window and run the following script to download the Azure Stack PowerShell:
+* Open an elevated PowerShell window and run the following script to install PowerShell for Azure Stack:

 ```PowerShell
 Set-PSRepository -Name "PSGallery" -InstallationPolicy Trusted